 The student intranet is your key source of information as a student, from finding out the latest news, accessing StudentHelp to understanding wellbeing support.
 Take some time to explore the student intranet and understand the information available.

 Connecting to Wi-Fi

-Eduroam is the University’s main wireless network for students and staff, providing high-speed WiFi access across campus.
-WiFi and wired connections are available to those living in University-owned accommodation through ASK4.
+Eduroam is the University’s main WiFi network for students and staff, providing high-speed WiFi access in every building across our campuses.
+If you're living in University-owned accommodation, the WiFi and wired connections are available through ASK4.

 Connect to Eduroam

 The IT Service Desk is here to help if you have any IT related issues at the University.
 You can visit the IT Service Portal to report a problem, make an IT request or search for an answer to your IT question in our easy to use Knowledge Base.
-You can also use the IT Service Portal's Live Chat facility to speak to one of our friendly IT Service Desk operators.
+Support is available 24/7 through our dedicated support telephone line or via the Live Chat facility on the IT Service Portal.

 Explore the IT Service Desk

-Students have unlimited access to LinkedIn Learning, an on-demand library of high-quality video courses covering a vast range of digital, business and creative skills.
-This free online resource can help you broaden your knowledge and enhance your academic, technology-related, and employability skills through expert-led courses, delivered in bitesize, easy to navigate video tutorials.
+Enhance your academic, technology and employability skills with LinkedIn Learning.
+UoB students have free, unlimited access to an on-demand library of high quality, expert led courses covering a vast range of digital, business and creative topics, all delivered in bitesize, easy to navigate video tutorials.